 For PM Kishida, host country Italy's focus on bilateral relations and participating in Indo-Pacific security was a key takeaway from the G7 summit.

-Prime Minister Fumio Kishida and PM Giorgia Meloni talk at the G7 Summit on June 14 in Italy.
-(Prime Minister's Office)
+Prime Minister Fumio Kishida and PM Giorgia Meloni talk at the G7 Summit in Italy.
+June 14 (Prime Minister's Office)

 On June 15, Italy's Prime Minister Giorgia Meloni concluded the G7 Leaders Summit in Borgo Egnazia, in the Apulia region of Southern Italy.
 In her press conference, she highlighted the Indo-Pacific region and Japan, bringing a renewed spotlight to the tense region.